“Finding information about being a woman with Parkinson’s was challenging”

 “This is what I really want you to hear” – If you’ve already asked a question or delivered a message but the doctor is not providing the information you need in response, use this phrase before repeating or rephrasing as concisely and accurately as you can.

 “I’d like to repeat what you told me earlier because we skimmed over it” – Doctors may be pressed for time, but a patient should never agree to finish a visit without a thorough understanding of what has been discussed.

 If it makes you feel better, lead with the comment: “I’m going to be more direct for a few moments to be sure I’ve made clear what matters most to me.”
 Then use one of the phrases above, or one of your own, that clearly articulates your concerns.
 You can thank the doctor first for their attentiveness and concern before articulating your needs.

 Kathleen Reardon was a professor at the University of Southern California, and a visiting professor at Stanford University, US, Trinity College Dublin and University College Dublin, Ireland, and a distinguished research scholar at the Irish Management Institute, Ireland.

 She moved to Ireland shortly after her diagnosis with Parkinson’s.
-There, she began to paint and has since written two crime mystery novels, ‘Shadow Campus’ and the sequel ‘Damned If She Does’.
-The third book in the trilogy will take place in West Cork, Ireland.
-She has also published ten nonfiction books on communication, negotiation and politics at work.
+There, she began to paint and has since written several crime mystery novels that include ‘Shadow Campus’ and the sequel ‘Damned If She Does’.
+She has also published nonfiction books on communication, negotiation and politics at work.